Líneas Aéreas Privadas Argentinas

 Líneas Aéreas Privadas Argentinas (Private Argentine Air Lines), more commonly known by the acronym LAPA (and known as ARG Argentina Línea Privada and AIRG from 2001 to 2002), was an airline based in Buenos Aires, Argentina.
 At its heyday, the carrier operated international services to the United States and Uruguay, as well as an extensive domestic network within Argentina.
 Additionally, the company also operated charter services.
 Domestic and regional flights were operated from downtown's Aeroparque Jorge Newbery, whereas an international service to Atlanta was operated from Ministro Pistarini International Airport.
 LAPA was the first carrier to break a monopolistic market controlled by Aerolíneas Argentinas and its sister company Austral Líneas Aéreas, offering competitive prices.

-It ceased operations in April 2003.
+It ceased operations in April 2003 after declaring bankruptcy.

 History

 The airline was formed in 1977, initially aimed at providing internal services within the Buenos Aires Province.
 In May 1978, it was authorised to operate charter services to cities in the Americas, and scheduled services began the following year.
 By July 1980, the major shareholder of the company was Claudio Zichy-Thyssen; the fleet comprised three YS-11As and a Piper Cheyenne that worked on a domestic passenger and cargo network serving Concordia, Ezeiza Airport, Gualeguaychu, La Plata, Necochea, Olavarria, Parana, Pehuajo, San Nicolas and Tres Arroyos.
 Gustavo Deutsch acquired the company in 1984, when it had a network consisting of two domestic routes served with a single propeller aircraft.

 In January 1987, the airline became the first South American operator of the Saab 340.
 The carrier started a period of major growth in 1993 when it gained permissions to fly to Bariloche, Córdoba, Iguazú and Mar del Plata.
 A year later, the route network included 17 destinations, served with three aircraft.
 At March 1995, LAPA had 60 employees; the fleet consisted of one Beech B-58 Baron, one Beech King Air 500, two Boeing 737s and two Saab 340s that worked on routes to Bariloche, Colonia, Córdoba, Iguazú, Mar del Plata, Mendoza, Montevideo and Villa Gessel.
 LAPA became a Boeing 757 operator in September 1995 when it took possession of its first aircraft of the type.
 By late 1996, LAPA had a 30% of domestic market share.